 director in Costa Rica, working in operations, marketing and sales, and leading trips in Central America.
 He acquired a deep understanding of the adventure travel industry and all the moving parts associated with group logistics and planning.
 He’s now tapping that knowledge in Operations with Nat Hab.

-Francisco lives in Boulder with his Costa Rican wife.
+Francisco lives in Boulder with his wife, Aisa.
 You'll often find them in their communal garden plot fighting weeds and figuring out what to do with all the cucumbers and zucchini, as well as hiking, camping and exploring the natural beauty of Colorado.
 He also continues a lifelong passion for soccer, remains an avid climber,